ducakar/TextureReplacer/TextureReplacer/README.md

 [GitHub page](http://github.com/ducakar/VegaTech)

 TextureReplacer is a plugin for Kerbal Space Program that replaces and improves textures.
-For now, it replaces Kerbal (face and suits), skybox and high-altitude planet textures.
-Additionally, this plugin enforces trilinear texture filtering (i.e. smooth transitions between mipmaps) and compresses all non-compressed textures from `GameData/` that are found in RAM.
+It can replace Kerbal textures (face and suits), skybox, high-altitude planet textures etc. Additionally, it also enforces trilinear texture filtering (i.e. smooth transitions between mipmaps) and compresses all non-compressed textures from `GameData/` that are found in RAM.